 Santa Cruz County Prepares With Mobile Hospitals From Blu-Med

 Photo courtesy of KION News Channel 5/46.
-Full article and video available here.
+Photo and article credits to Kion 546 News Channels.

 Santa Cruz County, California recently acquired 6 BLU-MED® mobile hospitals from the state.
 The mobile hospitals will be used to provide emergency and medical response services following man-made or natural disasters including earthquakes, fires, and mud slides.
 “The goal is to be ready for anything,” stated Nancy Yellin, Medical Reserve Coordinator.